COVID-19 Information Print Page

 What do I do if I think I may have coronavirus?

 DO NOT go to the doctor’s office or hospital.
+Only go to the hospital if you need care.

 If you are living in Alberta, call HealthLink at 811 or book an appointment to be tested by clicking here.
 They will advise you on next steps for local testing procedure.
 Please be patient, as there are likely many people like you calling this line.
 Refer to the Alberta Health Services website for further information